Jorge Cañardo Alastuey

 Joan was born in Barcelona in 1990.
 He graduated in Mathematics from Facultat de Matemàtiques i Estadística in June 2013 and in Industrial Engineering from Escola Tècnica Superior d'Enginyeria Industrial de Barcelona (ETSEIB) in March 2014 at the Unversitat Politècnica de Catalunya (UPC).
 He pursued the two degrees simultaneously through the CFIS (Centre de Formació Interdisciplinària Superior) multidisciplinary studies program.
 Before finishing his Engineering degree, he was awarded a Research Collaboration Scholarship to work as a Research Assistant in the Finite Element Method at the department of Strength of Materials and Structural Engineering the ETSEIB.

-Joan was awarded the admission to the Balsells International Mobility Program at CU-Boulder in fall 2013 to develop his final degree project working at the Advanced Medical Technologies Laboratory (AMTL) under the direction of Professor Mark Rentschler.
+Joan accepted a Balsells International Mobility Program research internship at CU-Boulder in fall 2013 to develop his final degree project working at the Advanced Medical Technologies Laboratory (AMTL), under the direction of Professor Mark Rentschler.
 His final degree project was on modeling the contact between the Robotic Capsule Colonoscope (RCC) treads and a synthetic tissue simulating the bowel.
 During the mobility program, he was 2nd author of a journal article published on that topic.

 The following year, Joan was awarded with the Balsells Graduate Fellowship to pursue a master's degree in the Mechanical Engineering Department.
 He is now working at the AMTL on a new Robotic Capsule Colonoscope.